-When creating a split (or segment or metric for that matter) it's a good idea to create a convention that your team can follow.
+When creating a feature flag (or segment or metric for that matter), it's a good idea to create a convention that your team can follow.
 Your approach will be specific to your organization, of course.
 Below are some suggestions based on conventions we use internally:

 You could enforce names that are lower case only, camel case, or snake case (no periods, no spaces, etc.).
 Use a common taxonomy, for example: